 The Company has an established control framework with respect to the measurement of fair values.
-This includes staff members from finance department that have overall responsibility for overseeing all significant fair value measurements, including Level 3 fair values, and reports directly to the CFO.
+This includes staff members from the finance department, led by the CFO, that have overall responsibility for overseeing all significant fair value measurements, including Level 3 fair values.